marinadunn/SHIFT-STAC-backend/README.md

 -`create_stac.ipynb`: Jupyter notebook for creating STAC Catalog of AVIRIS-NG data.

+-`update_stac.ipynb`: Jupyter notebook for updating STAC Catalog of new AVIRIS-NG data and any other customizations.

 -`zarr_validation.ipynb`: Jupyter notebook for quickly validating Easting & Northing values of Zarr archive are corrrect.

 --------------------------------------------------------------------------------------------------------